omenyayl/dataset-annotator/README.md

   * Download the .dmg file and install it
   * Run it from Applications
 * Linux:
-  * Download the .snap or .AppImage file and run it
+  * Download the .AppImage file and run it - don't forget to add executable permissions to the file with chmod +x

 ## Developing
 ### Installing